 It is the goal of the Adelanto Elementary School District to assist students in their social and personal development as well as academics.
 Each school gives special attention to students who experience achievement problems, difficulty coping with personal and family problems, trouble with decision making, or handling peer pressure.
-The school does not have an academic counselor.
+The counselor to pupil ratio is 1:403.
 The table lists the support service personnel available to students.
 Note: One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.